2015 Hugo Shong Reporting on Asia Award

 Boston University, with more than 33,000 students enrolled in its 16 schools and colleges, is the nation’s fourth-largest independent university.

 The study of journalism at Boston University traces its roots to 1913 and has been a major department in the College of Communication, since its founding in 1947.
-In addition to its undergraduate program, the department offers masters degrees in Journalism, Broadcast Journalism, Business and Economics Journalism, Photojournalism and Science Journalism.
+In addition to its undergraduate program, the department offers masters degrees in Journalism and Science Journalism.

 Twenty graduates of the College, as individuals or in teams, have been awarded the Pulitzer Prize.
 More than 33,000 alumni of the College work throughout the communications industry worldwide.